As a business owner, at some point you may have come across the concept of Registering a Security Interest.

 A good example of why you should Register a Security Interest is when you’re offering a loan to another business (whether you’re an investor or an independent business).

 To help protect you from defaults on that loan, you might request that it be a secured loan.
-A secured loan involves having personal property held as security if the debtee can’t make repayments.
-In some cases, businesses might offer their personal home as their security for the loan.
+A secured loan involves having personal assets held as security if the debtee can’t make repayments.

-To make sure that you have the right to claim a security interest on that home in the event of a default, you should Register A Security Interest.
+To make sure that you have the right to claim a security interest on that asset in the event of a default, you should Register A Security Interest.

 This helps you give notice on a public dashboard (the PPSR) to let others know that you have priority rights on that personal property.